 With the technical elements put to bed, or at least better understood, let's turn our thoughts to your site's content.
 This should be an area where c-suite people with their strategic brains excel.

-In a recent blog post, I discussed what a web project was and suggested that for most businesses, it was little more than a vanity project.
-In fact, a website is an opportunity to help prospective clients, not just tell them how great you are.
+In a recent blog post, we discussed the purpose of a website and explained that a website is an opportunity to help prospective clients, not just tell them how great you are.
 Let me explain.

 Remember, when previously I mentioned that people use Google to ask questions and find solutions to problems?
 If your content is providing the answers to these problems, there's a chance it will appear in search results and put eyeballs on your website.